Tucson Area Walking Tours

 STANDARD LENGTH TURQUOISE TRAIL TOUR

-December 9, 10 am-12:30 pm
+Saturday, December 14, 10 am-12:30 pm

 jjjjjj

-SLIGHTLY SHORTER VERSION OF THE TURQUOISE TRAIL TOUR (This tour will resume in the fall.)
+SLIGHTLY SHORTER VERSION OF THE TURQUOISE TRAIL TOUR

-This tour is led by Dorothy Yanez and covers the Turquoise Trail through stop 14 at the south end of Church Avenue, returning to the Presidio Museum by heading north up Church.
+This 2-mile tour is led by Dorothy Yanez and covers the Turquoise Trail through stop 14 at the south end of Church Avenue, returning to the Presidio Museum by heading north up Church.

-All tours on Sundays unless otherwise noted (2-mile tour)
+All tours on Sundays unless otherwise noted.

 Pre-registration is required.
 Click on the date below to register.

-November 19, 9-11 am
+Sunday, January 19, 9-11 am

 jjjjjj